mbpowers/lorem-nvim/README.md

 </details>

 ## Use
 The command will take a count.
-For example:
+For example, if the key is mapped to `<leader>l`:

 |      input    |  output |
 |---------------|---------|